Holly Beach, Louisiana

-Holly Beach (Plaïe-de-Houx), also known as the "Cajun Riviera" (La Rivière Cadienne), is a coastal community in unincorporated community Cameron Parish, Louisiana, United States.
+Holly Beach (Plaïe-de-Houx), also known as the "Cajun Riviera" (La Rivière Cadienne), is a coastal unincorporated community in Cameron Parish, Louisiana, United States.
 Known for crabbing and a drive on the beach, this small Southwest Louisiana community mainly consisted of beach-front cabins called "camps" which, due to the threat of hurricanes, were "built-to-be-rebuilt" by its residents.
 It is part of the Lake Charles metropolitan area.

 History

+Holly Beach started appearing on official DOTD maps in 1948.